freakout42/formax/README.md

 ~~~

 Read the developer guide from the docs section for more
-information how to use the form.
+information how to modify the form.
 Have fun and profit.

 Status
 ======